-Read about the panelists below, and join us on October 17!
+Read about the panelists below, and watch the webinar recording!

 John is the cybersecurity lead at Public Safety Communications (PSCR) Division at NIST, where the research portfolio he manages includes critical topics such as: identity management, mobile device and application security, and LTE/5G security.
 John also manages the security and operations of the PSCR research lab to include the diverse demonstration network used to research cutting edge technologies for public safety.
 He has 20 years of experience as a cybersecurity professional where he has served in many important roles including: security specialist in the NIST CIO, senior consultant with Booz Allen Hamilton, and Staff Sergeant in the US Army Signal Corps.
 John’s education includes a master’s degree at Johns Hopkins University majoring in Information and Telecommunications Systems and multiple technical security certifications.